LeetLLM

 Every LLM request goes through two distinct computational phases with fundamentally different hardware bottlenecks:

-Analogy (restaurant kitchen): Prefill is like a chef reading the entire recipe at once, gathering all ingredients, and prepping the mise en place.
-It's intense upfront work but highly parallelizable (multiple sous chefs can chop simultaneously).
-Decode is like plating one dish at a time in a specific order: each plate (token) must wait for the previous one, and the bottleneck is how fast you can carry ingredients from the fridge (memory bandwidth), not how fast you can cook (compute).
+Analogy (fulfillment desk): Prefill is like reading the entire order history, return policy, and carrier notes at once before the first reply.
+It's intense upfront work but highly parallelizable.
+Decode is like scanning one outbound box at a time in strict order: each new token waits for the previous token, and the bottleneck is how fast the system can fetch stored state from memory.

 The diagram below illustrates the sequential dependency between the highly parallel prefill phase and the autoregressive decode phase: